 A guy at Green Lake gave me what turned out to be a pretty good tip.
 Once the trail passes Bluff Lake heading northwest and starts to steeply descend, you can make a left turn and follow an old pipeline (literally walking on the pipeline) directly back to South Lake parking.
 This cuts the distance significantly, and also avoids having to descend and re-climb several hundred feet.
 By the time I got to the pipeline, additional elevation gain was the last thing I needed.
 The pipeline was a fun way to avoid it, and I was back to the car at around 2pm and on the way to Bishop for a seriously big meal.

-Cloudripper is my new "Favorite climb ever", and I'm already looking forward to returning to the Sierra next year.
+Looking forward to returning to the Sierra next year.
 In particular, the view of The Palisades from Cloudripper immediately had me thinking "I gotta go there."
-Only 11 months to wait. :-)
+Only 11 months to wait.